Unconventional orbital currents and torques due to ferro-rotational orbital textures: Results

 These ferroic-order-induced currents inherit the $\mathcal{T}$-parity of the associated order parameters.
 In $\mathcal{T}$-odd FM metals, $\mathcal{T}$-odd longitudinal spin currents are electrically generated due to the nonrelativistic spin-polarized band structure.
-Additionally, $\mathcal{T}$-odd unconventional spin Hall currents~\cite{davidson2020perspectives}---also known as the magnetic spin Hall effect~\cite{mook2020origin, salemi2022theory, Salemi2021} or spin swapping~\cite{lifshits2009swapping, pauyac2018spin, park2022spin}---arise from SOC.
-These spin currents in FM metals can accompany the corresponding $\mathcal{T}$-odd orbital currents via SOC, e.g., the magnetic OHE~\cite{salemi2022theory,Salemi2021}.
-In contrast, unconventional $\mathcal{T}$-even spin currents can emerge in specific $\mathcal{T}$-even systems~\cite{wimmer2015spin, seemann2015symmetry, roy2022unconventional}, recently attributed to the FR order combined with SOC~\cite{hayami2022electric}.
-However, a key insight is that the FR order can directly couple to the orbital degree of freedom, thereby enabling nonrelativistic rotation-induced orbital currents, as we will demonstrate.
+Additionally, $\mathcal{T}$-odd unconventional spin Hall currents---also known as the magnetic spin Hall effect~\cite{mook2020origin, Salemi2021, salemi2022theory} or spin swapping~\cite{lifshits2009swapping}---arise from SOC.
+These magnetization-induced spin currents in FM metals can accompany the relativistic $\mathcal{T}$-odd orbital currents via SOC, e.g., the magnetic OHE~\cite{Salemi2021, salemi2022theory}.
+In contrast, in $\mathcal{T}$-even FR systems, the rotation-induced orbital currents can be generated, including the longitudinal orbital currents and unconventional orbital Hall (or orbital swapping) currents.
+Importantly and distinctively, they require neither broken $\mathcal{T}$ nor SOC, as will be demonstrated.